tuantruong2206/myowncoin/doc/tor.md

 	./bitcoin -proxy=127.0.0.1:9050

-2. Run a Bitcoin hidden server
+2. Run a Nilabit hidden server
 ------------------------------

 If you configure your Tor system accordingly, it is possible to make your node also